dolmades/dolmades-cli/README.md

 ```
 After accepting the license the dolmade will be installed under `$HOME/Dolmades-v1.1/LifeForce_ASD`.
 It can then be launched or removed again from the created menu entry or the desktop symbol.

-*Note: as of now self-installable Dolmades will require Python 2.7 and curl on the host system.
+*Note: as of now self-installable dolmades will require Python 2.7 and curl on the host system.
 A future release will probably get rid of this requirement.*

 ## Managing dolmades